ibukye/CW2025/README.md

     1. Added `hardDrop()` method
     2. Added `rotateRightBrick()`, `moveBrickLeftMost()`, and `moveBrickRightMost()`
     3. Added `swapHoldBrick()` and `getHoldBrickShape()`
+    4. Added `initializeWithObstacles()` and `spawnAndHardDropObstacle()`
-  - Reason : To implement hard drop and new movements, and Hold feature
+  - Reason : To implement hard drop and new movements, and Hold feature, and difficulty-based obstacle generation

 - com.comp2042.model.BrickRotator
   - Change